AcademySoftwareFoundation/rez/README.md

     -s: specify starting desktop by name
     -foreground: starts process in foreground

-Resolved environments can also be created programmatically:
+Resolved environments can also be created via the API:

     >>> from rez.resolved_context import ResolvedContext
     >>>